How to Diagnose a Circuit That Drifts When It Heats Up

 Where ρ is resistivity (which itself increases with temperature), L is length, and A is cross-sectional area.
 Thermal expansion increases both L and A, but since resistivity dominates in copper, resistance still rises with temperature.
 For long, thin signal-path traces, this becomes measurable.

-The first thing I did was reproduce the problem in a controlled way.
-I set up the board on a bench, attached a thermocouple to the hottest component (a linear regulator running without adequate heatsinking, as it turned out), and logged both temperature and output voltage every thirty seconds.
-Within the first eight minutes, I had a clear thermal signature: output voltage climbed almost linearly as board temperature rose, then leveled off as the board reached equilibrium around 67°C.
+The first step is to reproduce the problem in a controlled way.
+Set the board up on a bench, attach a thermocouple to the hottest component — often a linear regulator running without adequate heatsinking — and log both temperature and output voltage every thirty seconds.
+Within a few minutes you can usually see a clear thermal signature: if the output climbs roughly linearly as board temperature rises and then levels off as the board reaches equilibrium, you are almost certainly looking at thermal drift.

-That linearity was a clue.
+That linearity is a useful clue.
 Random component failures tend to produce step changes.
 Thermal drift produces smooth, monotonic curves.
-The fact that the output was climbing told me resistance somewhere in the signal path was increasing — which was reducing current or raising a voltage divider ratio in a way that made the output read high.
+If the output climbs as the board heats, resistance somewhere in the signal path is likely increasing — reducing current or shifting a voltage divider ratio in a way that makes the output read high.

-I started at the voltage divider feeding the ADC input.
-The circuit was using two resistors — 10 kΩ and 4.7 kΩ — to scale a 0–5V signal down to 0–3.3V for the microcontroller.
-Standard stuff.
-I measured both resistors in-circuit (after powering down) at room temperature, then remeasured after running the board hot for fifteen minutes.
-The 10 kΩ resistor had climbed to 10,043 Ω. The 4.7 kΩ had climbed to 4,724 Ω.
+A good place to start is the voltage divider feeding the ADC input.
+Consider a typical circuit using two resistors — say 10 kΩ and 4.7 kΩ — to scale a 0–5V signal down to 0–3.3V for the microcontroller.
+Measure both resistors in-circuit (after powering down) at room temperature, then remeasure after running the board hot for fifteen minutes.

 The output ratio of a voltage divider is: